-‘Tis the season for holiday decor!
-As much as we enjoy decorating our homes, it can pose a big problem for us pet owners.
-Both cats and dogs are notorious for wreaking havoc on apartment decor, and holiday decorations can be even more tempting.
-And truthfully, we can’t blame them.
-Let’s face it — your cat can’t tell the difference between those round, red ornaments and a brand new shiny toy.
-Similarly, your dog isn’t going to know the difference between that reindeer decoration and a chew toy.
+As much as we enjoy decorating our apartments this time of year, holiday decor poses a problem for us pet owners.
+Cats and dogs are notorious for wreaking havoc on apartment decor, and holiday decorations are even more tempting for fur-babies.
+But really, can you blame them?
+Let’s face it — your cat can’t tell the difference between those round, red ornaments and a new shiny toy.
+And your dog isn’t going to know the difference between that reindeer stuffed animals and a chew plush.
 Luckily, there are some ways you can pet-proof your apartment for the holidays, and we’re sharing them with you below.
-Follow these tips to help ensure a safe and happy holiday season for you and your furbabies.
+Follow these tips to help ensure a safe and happy holiday season for you and your animals.

-Christmas trees can be a huge temptation for playful pets, especially curious cats who like to pounce on them and claw at the dangling ornaments.
-If you have a cat who can’t contain her excitement, it’s best to try and create a barrier around the base of your tree to keep her away from it.
+Christmas trees can be a big temptation for playful pets, especially curious cats who like to pounce and claw at the dangling ornaments.
+If your cat can’t contain their excitement, it’s best to try and create a barrier around the base of your tree to keep.
 Also, thirsty felines and pups may try to take sips from the tree’s water basin, which can make them sick.
 The easiest solution is to create a carrier around the base of your Christmas tree using either a child’s playpen or baby gate.
 Walmart even sells a “Christmas tree fence” that can keep your tree safe from pets.
 Another option is to set up your tree or other decorations in an area your pet is not allowed to be in, and use a baby gate to make sure they stay away from the room.

-One of the best ways to pet-proof your apartment for the holidays is to set up your decorations in a place that’s out of reach from your furbabies.
-This is typically easier for dog owners, as kitties are able to jump up to higher places.
-However, this trick might still work for cat owners whose felines aren’t super agile, particularly if your kitty is a little older in age.
+One of the best ways to pet-proof your apartment for the holidays is to keep your decorations out of your pets’ reach.
+This is typically easier for dog owners, as kitties can jump up to higher places.
+However, this trick may still work for cat owners whose felines aren’t super agile, particularly if your kitty is a little older.
 This trick isn’t just for decorations, either.
 Keep potentially harmful food and drinks out of reach from your pets to ensure that they stay safe throughout the holiday season.
 For a tip on keeping your cat off the counter, check out our earlier post on the topic here.

 Avoid Toxic House Plants